Skip to content

 We offer advice at every stage of the Neighbourhood Plan process, from help on deciding whether it is the right option for your area, help with policy writing to evidence gathering.
 Contact us at neighbourhoodplanning@cornwall.gov.uk to arrange a time to discuss your Neighbourhood Plan.

-Locality Neighbourhood Planning has a step by step roadmap guide to creating a neighbourhood plan, a video and details of funding support.
+Locality Neighbourhood Planning has a step by step roadmap guide to creating a neighbourhood plan and a video.
 We have produced a simple guide for the stages in the plan making process.
 Our content and policies page covers neighbourhood plan policy writing.

 What is a Neighbourhood Development Order?